 1 – Always think with the end in mind

 The goal is to be a successful business, which by definition is one where both business profits and personal income for the business owner and founders continue to rise.
+Every reputable money management advisory service, for example, Teachmepersonalfinance.com, will always tell you that budgeting is the key to financial security in both personal and professional spheres.
 Good budgeting techniques and practices will help you achieve both (Intuit, 2015).
 From simple things like getting a low business energy quote to planning for any sudden financial losses can all help your business.

 2 – Why should I create and use a budget?

 A budget for your business may be one of the most important accounting tools you use (Vitez, 2015).
 When creating any budget, you want to have a mindset where you look to underestimate your potential business income than to overestimate when it comes to budgeting.

 - With a budget, you will be able to manage cash flow, which is one of the most challenging aspects of being a business owner.
 Learning to budget, can help you overcome this challenge (Allen, 2011).
 Helping you answer questions like, are you collecting money from customers long after you have paid for the services they have purchased (Intuit, 2015)?